Updated: Feb 5, 2021

 An ending initiates life transitions.
 You end one stage of life and move to another.
 Endings can be planned or sudden and heartbreaking.

-We see other endings coming.
-We have time to imagine ourselves in a new situation and ponder the pros and cons of what could happen next.
-Examples of these endings are getting married, teenagers leaving for college, or moving to another city.
+We see some endings coming.
+We have time to imagine ourselves in a different future situation and ponder the pros and cons of what could happen.
+These transitions can be painful but are easier to overcome and adapt.
+Examples of these endings are:

 The 5 Stages of Endings

-These stages can be interchanging, overlapping, and can often repeat themselves until you're ready for the next phase.
-It can be a challenging time.
-If you're experiencing one of these stages now, you're probably willing it to be over.
-Extra self-care and patience is needed.
+These stages can be interchanging, overlapping, and often repeat themselves until you're ready for the next phase.
+It is a challenging time, and it will often feel like a rollercoaster.
+Extra self-care and patience is needed throughout this time.

 How long do these stages go for?
 This depends on many factors including;

 • Nature of transition